 In a blog full of wonky compression articles, this could be the wonkiest article of all.
 If you’re not using capped CRF encoding, or considering the same, it’s almost certainly not of interest.
 If you are using capped CRF encoding (for constant rate factor), however, you almost certainly will find it interesting and perhaps even illuminating.

 A quick background note.
 Late last year, I consulted with a large OTT shop that used capped CRF encoding with a CRF value of 19 for the top files in the encoding ladder.
-Most of the analysis shown below was for this client (who approved my discussing this in an article).
+Most of the analysis shown below was for this client (who approved my discussion in an article).
 I hadn’t written this article yet because I figured it was too obscure for most readers.

 This morning, however, I downloaded a video from Vimeo and noticed they were encoding with capped CRF with a CRF value of 20, which you can see in MediaInfo below.
 Why was I trolling Vimeo?
 Because they promised a few months ago, with great fanfare, that they were encoding their staff picks using the AV1 codec.
 Periodically, I download a file to see if this is so; so far, no AV1 encodes.
 This doesn’t mean that Vimeo isn’t using AV1, it could be that my download tool simply doesn’t capture the AV1 encode.